Please update your browser.

 2.3 Former officer-directors

 As a general rule, an officer-director may not serve on the Board beyond the date he or she retires or resigns as a full-time officer

 2.4 Change of job responsibility

 A director will offer his or her resignation following the loss of principal occupation other than through normal retirement.
 Directors will provide prior notice in writing to the Corporate Governance & Nominating Committee of any change in their occupation or any proposed service on the board of a public or private company or any governmental position.

 The Board does not believe it appropriate to institute fixed limits on the tenure of directors because the Firm and the Board would thereby be deprived of experience and knowledge.

 2.6 Retirement age

 The Board recognizes that there have been dramatic increases in average life expectancy and retirement age in the United States and elsewhere over the last several decades, and that with age often comes unmatched wisdom, experience and judgment.
-Accordingly, the Board believes that directors may make very meaningful contributions to the Board and the Company well beyond age 72 and expects that it will in many cases determine to reject offers from directors age 72 or older not to stand for re-election.
-Indeed, it is the Board’s strong view that, while Board refreshment is an important consideration in the Board’s assessment of its composition, the best interests of the Company are served by its being able to take advantage of all available talent, and that the Board should not make determinations with regard to its membership solely on the basis of age.
+Accordingly, the Board believes that directors may make very meaningful contributions to the Board and the Firm well beyond age 72 and expects that it will in many cases determine to reject offers from directors age 72 or older not to stand for re-election.
+Indeed, it is the Board’s strong view that, while Board refreshment is an important consideration in the Board’s assessment of its composition, the best interests of the Firm are served by its being able to take advantage of all available talent, and that the Board should not make determinations with regard to its membership solely on the basis of age.

 2.7 Limits on board and audit committee memberships